-2D Mixed Media Seminar
+2D Mixed Media Seminar Length of course: 1 Quarter

-Prerequisites: Studio Arts, + Any 2 of the following: Drawing Fundamentals, Painting Fundamentals, Block Printing Fundamentals, Figure Drawing, Screen Printing Fundamentals, Sculpture Fundamentals
+Prerequisites: Any 2 of the following: Drawing Fundamentals, Painting Fundamentals, Block Printing Fundamentals, Figure Drawing, Screen Printing Fundamentals, Sculpture Fundamentals

 This course creates opportunities for students to mix traditional mediums like drawing, painting, printing, fibers, and found materials.
 Students will be challenged to think critically about material usage, the ideas behind their work, and how the material supports their concepts.
 Additional focuses of the class include collaboration, group discussion, and technique refinement.